 New Life Body of Christ Christian Church was founded by Elder Charles H. Ware and Missionary Gloria J. Ware in September 1994, in their home where the first Bible Study was held.
 On October 23, 1994 the first official service opened at Solomon Elementary School cafeteria on Schofield Barracks, Hawaii.
 New Life held services at Solomon Elementary for one month.
 Pastor Ware met Pastor Jenkins from the Body of Christ Ministry that worshipped at Hale Kula Elementary School on Schofield Barracks.
-In March 1995, Pastor Jenkins turned over his service with all of its’ assets and families to Pastor Ware’s care.
-The two services consolidated and the present name “New Life Body of Christ” came into existence.
+In March 1995, the two services consolidated and the present name “New Life Body of Christ” came into existence.

 On July 2, 1995, God’s blessings increased even more.
 New Life Body of Christ was blessed with its’ own building at 85 Walker Avenue in Wahiawa.
 In the month of April 1996, New Life Body of Christ moved into 65 Walker Avenue because more space was needed.
 Pastor and 1st Lady Ware departed the island of Oahu in June 1996 and Elder Michael A. Henderson was appointed Pastor of the New Life Body of Christ.